 Gear for Astrophotography

-While it's difficult to shoot astro with poor gear, you don't need top end gear either.
+While it's difficult to shoot astrophotography with poor gear, you don't need top-end gear either.
 Let's look at what you need:

 Hell, even an